 Absolutes: Universal Truths That Define Reality

 Absolutes represent the unchanging, universal truths that form the foundation of reality – both spiritual and physical.
 These are not mere suggestions or guidelines, but definitive principles that govern existence and morality.
-In the spiritual realm, absolutes are established by God's nature and revealed through Scripture, providing a consistent moral compass across time and cultures.
-These divine standards are not subject to human opinion, cultural trends, or situational considerations.
-They represent the bedrock of truth upon which all of reality is built, offering clarity in a world often clouded by relativism and ambiguity.

 Spiritual and Physical Absolutes

-Absolutes are God’s ‘rules of engagement’ with humans, encompassing the commandments and principles in His manual for life –the Bible – that remain consistent throughout history.
+Absolutes are God's 'rules of engagement' with humans, encompassing the commandments and principles in His manual for life – the Bible – that remain consistent throughout history.
 These are definite, non-changeable, always true facts or principles, not open to compromise, negotiation, or opinion.
-Examples include: after death comes judgment (Heb 9:27); heaven is the destiny for those who walk with God, while hell awaits those who persist in sin (Gal 6:8); God’s love is universal and unwavering (Jn 3:16; Rom 5:8; Heb 13:5); and we cannot escape the consequences of our actions – 'pay day always comes' (Rom 14:12; Gal 6:7); confessed sin is forgiven (1 Jn 1:9).
+Examples include: after death comes judgment (Heb 9:27); heaven is the destiny for those who walk with God, while hell awaits those who persist in sin (Gal 6:8); God's love is universal and unwavering (Jn 3:16; Rom 5:8; Heb 13:5); and we cannot escape the consequences of our actions – 'pay day always comes' (Rom 14:12; Gal 6:7); confessed sin is forgiven (1 Jn 1:9).

 Just as spiritual absolutes are real, so are physical ones – like the law of gravity and the certainty of the sun rising each day.
 In every area of life, absolutes and standards define what is true, determining whether actions are right or wrong based on these unchanging measures.
 Our conscience – the inner moral guide – alerts us when we transgress these standards.